-Percentage of children 6-12 years of age and newly dispensed a medication for attention-deficit/hyperactivity disorder (ADHD) who had appropriate follow-up care.
+Percentage of children 6-12 years of age and newly prescribed a medication for attention-deficit/hyperactivity disorder (ADHD) who had appropriate follow-up care.
 Two rates are reported.

 a.
 Percentage of children who had one follow-up visit with a practitioner with prescribing authority during the 30-Day Initiation Phase.